trefx/trefx.github.io/index.md

 [ELIXIR-UK](https://elixiruknode.org/) and [HDR UK](https://www.hdruk.ac.uk/),
-with three TRE providers and two leading analysis platforms to show through a real reference implementation how we can use secure Research Objects to move between TREs while still supporting the **Five Safes principles** that govern and protect patient data; all overseen by patient representatives.
+with three TRE providers and two leading analysis platforms to show through a real reference implementation how we can use secure Research Objects to move between TREs while still following the **Five Safes framework** that govern and protect patient data; all overseen by patient representatives.

 The impact will be a step change for how researchers can safely combine data from